Agit Kabayel: European champion

-Career from 2020
+Rise up the ranks

 On 18 July 2020, Kabayel beat Evgenios Lazaridis by unanimous decision in their 10 round contest to win the vacant WBA Continental heavyweight title.
 The scorecards read 98–92, 100–90, 99–91 in favour of Kabayel.

-In November 2020, it was revealed that Kabayel was in talks to challenge undefeated WBC and The Ring heavyweight champion Tyson Fury on 5 December 2020 at the Royal Albert Hall, London, and that he had been sent a contract by Fury's promoter Frank Warren.
+In November 2020, it was revealed that Kabayel was in talks to challenge then-undefeated WBC and The Ring heavyweight champion Tyson Fury on 5 December 2020 at the Royal Albert Hall, London, and that he had been sent a contract by Fury's promoter Frank Warren.
 However, the fight was ultimately cancelled, due to complications with Fury's contractual disputes with former WBC champion Deontay Wilder regarding a potential trilogy fight between them.

-On 5 June 2021, Kabayel returned to the ring to face former WBC title challenger Kevin Johnson.
+On 5 June 2021, Kabayel returned to the ring to face former world title challenger Kevin Johnson.
 He retained his WBA Continental title and undefeated record with a wide unanimous decision, with scores of 118–111, 118–111, and 119–110 in his favour.
 Kabayel next faced Pavel Sour on 14 May 2022.
 He won the fight by a first-round technical knockout.

+On 23 December 2023, Kabayel faced undefeated prospect Arslanbek Makhmudov in the Day of Reckoning event in Riyadh, Saudi Arabia.
+Entering the bout as the underdog, Kabayel produced a surprise upset, knocking Makhmudov down three times en route to a fourth round technical knockout victory.

+On May 18, 2024, Agit Kabayel faced the undefeated Cuban contender Frank Sánchez at the Ring of Fire event in the Kingdom Arena in Riyadh, Saudi Arabia.
+The bout served as a WBC eliminator, positioning the winner as a mandatory challenger for the WBC heavyweight world title.
+Entering as the underdog, Kabayel delivered a commanding performance, employing strategic body shots and combinations to dominate the fight.
+In the seventh round, he knocked Sánchez down twice, leading to a knockout victory.

+On February 22, 2025, Agit Kabayel faced Zhilei Zhang at The Last Crescendo event in The Venue Riyadh Season in Riyadh, Saudi Arabia, for the vacant WBC interim heavyweight title.
+Despite being knocked down in the fifth round, Kabayel secured a knockout victory in the sixth round with a powerful liver shot that left Zhang unable to continue.
+This win improved Kabayel's record to 26–0.

+On 10 January 2026, Kabayel is scheduled to defend his interim WBC heavyweight title against Damian Knyba in Oberhausen, Germany.

 Personal life

-Kabayel is Kurdish and was born in Leverkusen.
-He currently resides in Bochum.
+Kabayel currently resides in Bochum, North Rhine-Westphalia.
+His parents are Kurdish of origin from Pazarcık, in the Turkish province of Kahramanmaraş.
+His cousin is KC Rebell, a German rapper of Kurdish origin.